TimZaman/dotaservice/README.md

 When watching a 5v5 bot game live, you will have full for of war because you're not on a team, so you need to do `jointeam spec` to see the map.

+When running without `-dedicated`, the console doesn't show VSript (lua) stdout/stderr anymore.

+Auto-saving replays might be a good way to go as it records everything.
+I didn't find any options how to specify where to save the auto-replay.
+A workaround it to use a `record $filename` command in console.

 ---

 Acknowledgements for insights and inspiration: